Blog

 Dan SchwarzDan Schwarz

-Practical guide to building LLM-powered web research agents — covering search strategies, source evaluation, and synthesis.
+A practical guide to building LLM-powered web research agents, covering search strategies, source evaluation, and synthesis of findings.

 Superhuman Coders in AI 2027 - Not So Fast